 This is supposed to be the dream…”

 The problem was that it went against everything I had and still believed in.
 In fact, I was now the creator of the media that I so fiercely detested.
 When I was younger, I can remember looking in the mirror, seeing a chubby face looking back and thinking “You are beautiful.
 I love this body.
 I don’t care what anyone else thinks.
-I think I’m amazing just the way I am.”
+I’m amazing just the way I am.”
 I could feel and see my beauty and strength everyday.
-At this point in my story, I was deep into a poisonous career, no longer thinking such positive thoughts about myself.
+But at this point in my story, I was deep into a poisonous career, no longer thinking such positive thoughts about myself.

 Something had to change.